HEALTH INSURANCE

 Whatever the make-up of your family, there is a policy type to fit.
 The types of treatments and services that can be covered are the same for each.
 The only difference is the number and ages of people who can be covered by each:

 Health insurance policies usually have waiting periods, which is the time you must wait before you can claim on certain services.
-These can range from two months for basic hospital treatment to 12 months for pre-existing conditions or pregnancy-related services.
+These can range from two months for basic hospital treatment to 12 months for pre-existing conditions or health insurance for pregnancy-related services.
 However, there are some scenarios where you may be able to get health insurance with no waiting period.

 Even with private health insurance, you might still have out-of-pocket costs, also known as ‘the gap’.
 This happens when the doctor’s or hospital’s fees are higher than what Medicare and your health fund will pay.
 How much the gap payment will be depends on the type of treatment, which hospital you visit and other factors.